InformaticsMatters/docking-validation/README.md

 singularity exec ~/rdock-mini_latest.sif rbcavity -r 1sj0_rdock.prm -was
 ```

+When running with Nextflow the Docker images defined in a workflow are automatically pulled and converted
+to Singlularity.
+You might want to set the `NXF_SINGULARITY_CACHEDIR` environment variable
+to define where Nextflow places the Singularity images so that you do not end up with copies in every 'project'.

 ## Relationship with Squonk

 This is an upstream project for the [Squonk computational notebook](http://squonk.it), as is